-One pays tax to the government on his / her earnings.
-If nothing will be allowed as a deduction from these earnings, the tax liability would be more.
+One pays tax to the government on their earnings.
+The tax liability will be more if nothing is allowed as a deduction from these earnings.
 Hence, this tax shield works as a shield against higher tax liability.

 The formula for calculating tax shield is as follows:

 Tax Shield = Deductible Expenses * Tax Rate